kgwhitaker/dumbbell-accesory-box/README.md

 The `*.3mf` file is a [Orca Slicer](https://orcaslicer.com) project files used to print the model on our Prusa MK3S+.

+Printing this model did require supports on one side of the v-shaped base.

 ## Dependencies and Building the 3D Model

 This model is built using the tools listed below.
 Install these tools and you can open up the SCAD file in this repo to create your own printable object.
 For OpenSCAD, I do recommend the [Development Snapshot](https://openscad.org/downloads.html#snapshots) installation.